 More information can be found in our booklet 'Become a BPS Journal Editor'.

-Details about Editor vacancies on any of our Journals can be found below.
+Details about current Editor vacancies on any of our Journals can be found below.

 Your submission will be considered by the Editorial Advisory Group (Chair: Professor Andy Tolmie), who will make recommendations to the Board of Trustees.